 Try to write your way out of writer’s block, even if your output is gibberish.
 The trick is for you to keep writing and not overthink about it.
 Award-winning author Maya Angelou explained it in the book Writers Dreaming:

-Like with any other skill, practice makes perfect.
+Like with any other skill, practise makes perfect.
 If you keep on pushing yourself to write each day, writing will become second nature for you.

 Write snippets everyday